<- readr::read_csv("~/mmedr/breastcancer.csv") |>

 0 1 <NA>

-This gets particularly useful for long or complex procedures, but is also really useful for short procedures that will be repeated many times - I often use this function 10+ times in a day.
+This gets particularly useful for long or complex procedures, but is also really useful for short procedures that will be repeated many times.

 Loops